rsksmart/rsk-powhsm/docs/protocol-v1.md

 ## About

 This document describes the legacy protocol used in version 1 of the HSM.
-The purpose is to provide a reference for the usage of the legacy mode in the manager and TCP manager (with modifier `--version-one`).
+The purpose is to provide a reference for the usage of the legacy mode in the Ledger manager and TCP manager (with modifier `--version-one`).

 ## Definitions